-3. Access to the Data must be simple and straight forward.
+3. Access to the open data must be simple and straightforward

-- (a) The Portal must be easy to use and intuitively, in order to improve the user experience, shorten the time required to find Data, and lower the learning curve required to build analytics using the Portal. - (b) The Portal must use open formats and be standards-based to enable wider compliance with prevalent practices, including those set by the W3C for readability and accessibility. - (c) Access to the Portal must comply with all security controls and standards published by the responsible department for National Cyber Security in Bahrain.
+- (a) The Open Data Portal must be easy to use and intuitively, in order to improve the user experience, shorten the time required to find Data, and lower the learning curve required to build analytics using the Portal. - (b) The Portal must use open formats and be standards-based to enable wider compliance with prevalent practices, including those set by the W3C for readability and accessibility. - (c) Access to the Portal must comply with all security controls and standards published by the responsible department for National Cyber Security in Bahrain.

-4. The Portal must be updated in a timely fashion.
+4. The Open Data Portal must be updated in a timely fashion

-Data must be uploaded to the Portal as soon as it is received by the iGA.
-The iGA must put in place the necessary mechanisms to automate this process as much as possible to facilitate timely availability of Data to the public.
+- (a) Data must be uploaded to the Portal as soon as it is received by the iGA. - (b) The iGA must put in place the necessary mechanisms to automate this process as much as possible to facilitate timely availability of Data to the public.